Microverse-Fullstack-Program/rails-recipe-app-v2/README.md

 In order to run this project you need [Ruby](https://www.ruby-lang.org/en/) and [Ruby on Rails](https://rubyonrails.org/) installed on your machine.

-In addition you need the following tech stack
+In addition, you need the following tech stack
 - npm
 - PostgreSQL
 - rails RSpec